Botanical Name: Senecio x hybridus

 Choose the color you like.
-Those daisy-like flowers are available in a range of vibrant colors, including pink, violet blue, purple or red -- often with an inner white ring around the central eye.
+Those daisy-like flowers are available in a range of vibrant colors, including pink, blue, violet blue, purple or red -- often with an inner white ring around the central eye.

 How long will the flowers last?
 Keep your plant in a cool location and well-watered, and you'll enjoy its profusion of flowers for about a month or two.

 Although short-lived, cinerarias are sure to brighten up your home in winter.
 What could be a better pick-me-up when your outdoor flowerbed is blanketed with snow?
 Put your plant near a cool east- or north-facing window.
 Better yet, display three pots together in a windowbox-type planter.